Digitaler-Impfnachweis/covpass-android/README.md

 Any errors are automatically forwarded to the UI via `eventNotifier` and trigger the Fragment's `onError(error: Throwable)` method.
 Typically you'd use `MutableStateFlow` (or the mutation-optimized `MutableValueFlow`) in order to provide observable values.

-A ViewModel / `State` implementation can be added to a Fragment using `by buildState` which is lifecycle-aware.
+A ViewModel / `State` implementation can be added to a Fragment using `by reactiveState` which is lifecycle-aware.

 Simple example: